-Following a divorce in Texas, a custody decision will be made regarding the physical custody of any children from the marriage.
-The ensuing court order will serve as a legally binding document which provides guidelines and restrictions on the degree of influence each parent can have on the manner in which their children are raised.
-A major move outside of the current county or metropolitan area constitutes a marked disruption to the lives of both parents and the child and may violate the rights of the non-custodial parent whose access to their child will be significantly diminished.
+In Texas, a an custody order will serve as a legally binding document which provides guidelines and restrictions on each parent regarding the children.
+A r relocation outside of the current county or metropolitan area will likely disrupt the lives of both parents and the children and may violate the rights of the non-custodial parent whose access to their children will be significantly diminished.

 Why You Need a Lawyer

 When facing a relocation case, the stakes are very high.
 Making sure that you have the best legal team on your side could be the factor that can affect the outcome of your case.
 Relocation cases are time sensitive, and there are many things the court must consider when making a decision, including what would be in the best interest of the child You will want a lawyer who is well prepared to explain your position to the Court, who is well-versed in dealing with child relocation cases.

 Legitimate Reasons for Relocation